Ultraman Tiga: Plot

 Set in an alternate universe from the year 2007 until 2010 (2049 in the U.S. dub), giant monsters and conquering aliens start to appear, as was foretold by an apocalyptic prophecy about uncontrollable chaos over the Earth.
 Facing the threat, the TPC (Terrestrial Peaceable Consortium) is created along with its branch, GUTS (Global Unlimited Task Squad).
 Through a holographic message in a capsule found by researchers, the GUTS gets knowledge about a golden pyramid built by an ancient civilization.
 At the site, three statues of a race of giants who defended early human civilization on Earth about 30,000,000 years ago have been unearthed.
 GUTS finds the three ancient statues, but two of them are destroyed by the monsters Golza and Melba.
 The third one gains life from the spiritual energy of officer Daigo, a descendant of the ancient race.
 Daigo and the remaining statue merge into a single being, made of light.
 Shortly after defeating the two monsters, Daigo is revealed by the hologram of the prophecy that 30 million years in the past, a great evil that not even the giants could stop, destroyed the ancient civilization.
 Ultraman Tiga is a hero who protects the Earth.
 He accompanied the children throughout their childhood.

 The same evil reappears in the finale of the series, the Ruler of Darkness Gatanothor, and his servants, Gijera and Zeiger.
 Gatanothor defeats Ultraman Tiga with ease, withstanding the Delcalium Light Stream and a modified version of the Zeperion Ray, finishes Tiga and turns him back into a stone statue, but the light of humanity turns him into Glitter Tiga, giving him the power to defeat Gatanothor and save the Earth.
 However, Tiga's victory came at a cost.
 Daigo was no longer able to become Tiga after the Sparklence disintegrated into dust after his final battle.
 It is revealed that Tiga, although no longer bound to Daigo, and its energy now remains in the hearts of all those who believe in Tiga, inner strength, and justice.
 Given the right conditions such as times of despair, the sparks will gather and the Tiga statue will be revitalized.

 Production

-Konaka brothers (Chiaki and Kazuya (jp)) and Yoshikazu Okada (jp) prepared the original scripts of the 1995 film Gamera: Guardian of the Universe, which bears resemblances to the 1972 film Daigoro vs. Goliath by Tsuburaya Productions and Toho Studios.
-Their scripts were later redeveloped into Gamera the Brave, Ultraman Tiga, and Digimon Tamers which was also influenced by Kaiju Booska (and Ultra Q) by Tsuburaya Productions and Hayao Miyazaki's Future Boy Conan.
+Konaka brothers (Chiaki and Kazuya) and Yoshikazu Okada separately prepared the original scripts of the 1995 film Gamera: Guardian of the Universe, where the Konaka plot was inspired by Tsuburaya and Toho's Daigoro vs. Goliath (1972), which itself was influenced by the Gamera franchise.
+The Konaka script was later reused for Gamera the Brave (2006), Gamera Rebirth (2023), Ultraman Tiga, and Digimon Tamers (2001) which was also influenced by Kaiju Booska (and Ultra Q) by Tsuburaya Productions.